Greetings Health Enthusiast ... and Dancer!!

 Phillips-Silver, Jessica.
 On the Meaning of Movement in Music, Development and the Brain.
 Contemporary Music Review, 2009, Vol. 28(3): 293-314.

-If you are interested in how I, as an Injury Rehab Therapist as well as hands-on Certified Feldenkrais Practitioner, can give your body the sensory-motor experience of being able to dance more gracefully and efficiently, please call me at tel.
+If you are interested in how I, as an Injury Rehab Therapist as well as hands-on Practitioner of the work of Dr. Moshe Feldenkrais, can give your body the sensory-motor experience of being able to dance more gracefully and efficiently, please call me at tel.
 310-395-1952.

 I look forward to meeting and working with you.